MultiverseLearningProducts/swe/src/bootcamp/wk4/day1.md

 ## Assignment
   1. Use the `Lighthouse` tool in Chrome Developer Tools to generate a Web Accessibility report for all the pages in your restaurant application.
+     * Add your "before" report to a new folder `/accessibility` in the GitHub repo which has your restaurant code
      * How many issues does Lighthouse find?
      * Why could these issues cause issues for users with disabilities?
      * Now edit your HTML to fix these issues
+     * Add your "after" report to the `/accessibility` folder

      <img width="322" alt="how to access lighthouse accessibility report" src="https://user-images.githubusercontent.com/1316724/106430584-eddaa000-6463-11eb-829e-5292749f16d2.PNG">